dbenusov/CollisionMapper/README.md

 One docker image is built that contains all three applications, but, each application will have its own running container.
 There is also a postgres container for production, and for local testing a testing database.

-## Getting Started

 ## Set up

+1. Make sure [Docker](https://www.docker.com/) is installed and running on your machine.
+Remember to log in!

 1. Build the applications to place into the Docker container.
     ```bash
     ./gradlew clean build -x test
     ```

-1. Make sure Docker is running on your machine

 1. Build the Docker container.
     ```bash